 Do you have a private home or office space that you could test in?

-To take an online proctored exam, you’ll need a space where you can test uninterrupted (including pets and children) for several hours.
+To take an online proctored exam, you’ll need a private space where you can test uninterrupted (including pets and children) for several hours.
 If you don’t have access to a private space, there’s no need to read on—you should consider taking the exam at a test center.

 Do you have a stable internet connection with more than 3 mbps of dedicated bandwidth?